abhiv26/NotionSlash/README.md

 # NotionSlash

-A pixel-perfect recreation of Notion's slash command menu, built with a React + TypeScript frontend and a FastAPI backend.
+A recreation of Notion's slash command menu, built with a React + TypeScript frontend and a FastAPI backend.

 ## Overview